 - Barbecue and barbecue utensils (tongs/ spatula/ BBQ sauce brush)

-- 2 C gluten flour (vital wheat gluten)
+- 2 cups gluten flour (vital wheat gluten)

-- ½ tsp Herbamare seasoning (I used the spicy Herbamare)
+- ½ teaspoon Herbamare seasoning (I use spicy Herbamare)

 - Preheat the oven to 350 °F.

 - Drain liquid from the can of jackfruit and finely dice jackfruit pieces (core, seeds and all).
-Set aside.
+Set aside.1 cup jackfruit

-- In a large bowl, mix together the dry ingredients: 2 C gluten flour, ¼ C nutritional yeast, 1 tsp garlic powder, 1 tsp onion powder, 1 tsp smoked paprika, ½ tsp celery seed, ½ tsp Herbamare seasoning, pepper to taste.
+- In a large bowl, mix together the dry ingredients.2 cups gluten flour, ¼ cup nutritional yeast, 1 teaspoon garlic powder, 1 teaspoon onion powder, 1 teaspoon smoked paprika, ½ teaspoon celery seed, ½ teaspoon Herbamare seasoning, black pepper

-- In a separate bowl, whisk together the wet ingredients: 3 tbsp tahini, 3 tbsp soy sauce, 2 tbsp oil, 2 tbsp ketchup, 1 tbsp apple cider vinegar, 1 C vegetable broth.
-The tahini won’t fully mix in (there will be flecks of tahini and oil throughout, which is fine).
+- In a separate bowl, whisk together the wet ingredients.
+The tahini won’t fully mix in (there will be flecks of tahini and oil throughout, which is fine).3 tablespoons tahini, 3 tablespoons soy sauce, 2 tablespoons vegetable oil, 2 tablespoons ketchup, 1 tablespoon apple cider vinegar, 1 cup vegetable broth

 - Pour wet ingredients into dry and mix until a ball of dough forms.
 Stir the ingredients with a spoon.
 Use your hand to finish mixing when it becomes too doughy to stir.

-- Add 1 C chopped jackfruit into the mixture and knead until it’s well incorporated throughout.
-You want the jackfruit as dispersed as possible (no clumps of jackfruit in any one spot).
+- Add chopped jackfruit into the mixture and knead until it’s well incorporated throughout.
+You want the jackfruit as dispersed as possible (no clumps of jackfruit in any one spot).1 cup jackfruit

 - Dump the dough onto a large piece of tinfoil and shape into a flat rectangle.
-It can be however thick you like but 2-3 cm (around 1 inch) works well.
+It can be however thick you like but around 1 inch (2-3 centimeters) works well.

 - Once out of the oven, allow to cool completely.
 Carefully unwrap the cooked seitan and place in the fridge for fast cooling.
 It’s helpful to allow this to sit in the fridge for a few hours or overnight if you have the time.

-- When ready to barbecue, make careful slices across the cooked seitan, halfway down and about 2 cm/ 1 inch apart.
-Then, brush BBQ sauce across the top of the seitan and work it down into these slices.
+- When ready to barbecue, make careful slices across the cooked seitan, halfway down and about 1 inch (2 centimeters) apart.
+Then, brush BBQ sauce across the top of the seitan and work it down into these slices.1 cup BBQ sauce

-- Heat the BBQ to about 500 °F. I use 3 burners on my barbecue (the 2 on the outer edge set to medium-high and the center one, which the seitan will be directly over, as low as possible).
+- Heat your barbecue to about 500 °F. I use 3 burners on my barbecue (the 2 on the outer edge set to medium-high and the center one, which the seitan will be directly over, as low as possible).

 - Place the seitan on the barbecue, sauce side down.
 Brush the opposite side with BBQ sauce.
 Allow to cook for 5 minutes then flip.
 Sauce the side that’s now face up, cook for 5 minutes then flip.
 Repeat again so both sides are sauced and grilled twice.